-Felt is a nonwoven thick fabric made by compressing and felting different types of fibers using techniques that involve heat, moisture and pressure.
-Layers of fibers are kept together to achieve the wanted thickness and then they are matted/entangled/interlocked to make the fabric you call felt.
+Felt is a non-woven, somewhat thick and dense fabric made by compressing and felting different types of fibers, using techniques that involve heat, moisture and pressure.
+Layers of fibers are kept together to achieve the wanted thickness and then they are matted/entangled/interlocked to make the fabric you call ‘felt’.

 1. What is felt made of?